aganovia/GVSU-CIS350-TeamDatingSim/docs/software_requirements_specification_final.md

    - NFR20.
 Images, such as character sprites and backgrounds, shall be sized appropriately to fit the game window.
    - NFR21.
 Image buttons shall display a different image when hovered over with the mouse.
    - NFR22.
 Images in the Gallery menu shall be displayed in a grid.
+   - NFR23.
+Good endings shall display different images based on the character asked to dance at the New Year's Party event.
+   - NFR24.
+Good endings shall display different images based on the portrait the player chose to represent their appearance.

    # Software Artifacts
    This section lists all of our artifacts from our project.
 These artifacts have helped with the creation of our project.